-RX-0047 and RX-5902 are all in a pre-clinical stage of development and the next scheduled program for each compound is a pre-clinical toxicology study required prior to submission of an Investigational New Drug ("IND") application to the FDA.
-To date, the costs incurred for development of these compounds to date have been approximately \$750,000 for RX-0047, and \$250,000 for RX-5902.
+RX-0047 and RX-5902 are both in a pre-clinical stage of development and the next scheduled program for each compound is a pre-clinical toxicology study required prior to submission of an Investigational New Drug ("IND") application to the FDA.
+RX-0047 directly inhibits HIF-1 alpha by reducing expressions of its mRNA and protein, resulting in the arrest of tumor growth and tumor metastasis, while reversing radiation resistance and inducing apoptosis.
+While it will be developed initially as an orphan drug, RX-0047 may also be developed to target a broad spectrum of human cancers, which will significantly expand its potential market.
+RX-5902, a piperazine analogue, is a $G_2$ /M-specific cell cycle inhibitor.
+In pre-clinical studies, it strongly induced apoptosis (cell death) and inhibited proliferation of various human cancer cells at nanomolar concentrations.
+To date, the costs incurred for development of these compounds to date have been approximately \$800,000 for RX-0047, and \$300,000 for RX-5902.
 The estimated cost to complete pre-clinical toxicology and Phase I clinical trials is estimated to be approximately \$1,500,000 per compound for a total of \$3,000,000.
-These compounds may be entered into these Phase I clinical trials in late 2006 or early 2007.
+These compounds may be entered into these Phase I clinical trials in late 2007 or early 2008.